Alaqian/ECE-GY-6123-Image-and-Video-Processing/CA05/README.md

-The points look reasonable.
+The points look reasonable at lower values of the threshold, around 0.75.
 The lines are drawn between the matching points.

 <a id='pd'></a>